 Leadership at Foundation Academies

-Sheria McRae, Chief Academic Officer
+Sheria McRae, Chief Executive Officer

 “To sow seeds of opportunity and access so that others find their purpose.”

 Mrs. McRae started her career as a Teach for America corps member in Newark, NJ.
 She joined the FAmily in 2010 as a 6th and 7th grade English teacher, and she then moved on to serve as our Dean of Instruction.
 Mrs. McRae became the Middle School Principal in 2013, and, in 2017, she was named Foundation Academies’ Chief Academic Officer.
 In July 2022, she became CEO of Foundation Academies.
 Mrs. McRae holds a Bachelor of Science in Psychology from Howard University in Washington, DC, a Master of Arts in School Counseling from Montclair State University, and a Certificate of Advanced Studies in Administration and Supervision from National Louis University.
 Read what drives Mrs. McRae's commitment to social justice through education in Real Woman Magazine April 2023